medoidai/skrobot/README.md

 * Add Bayesian hyperparameter tuning support

-* Save on disk the preprocessed training dataset

 ### Can I contribute?

 Of course, the project is [Free Software](https://www.gnu.org/philosophy/free-sw.en.html) and you can contribute to it!